-The usage situation for this quote is a bit complex.
+The usage requirement for this horror film quote is a bit complex.
 Ideally, you should only use it to explain your involvement in some nefarious scheme.
 But I suppose you could also use it to justify your unwelcomed involvement in anything.

 22. “Hello [name].
 I want to play a game.” — The Jigsaw Killer, Saw franchise, (2003 – ongoing)

 One of the most famous newer horror movie quotes.
 And well, just about perfect for any situation when you need to be creepy.